jowharshamshiri/refac/README.md

 ## Error Handling

-The tool provides comprehensive error handling and reporting:
+The tool provides error handling and reporting:

 - **Input validation**: Checks for invalid arguments and paths
 - **Permission errors**: Clear messages for insufficient permissions